patrickbcasey/chengyu-4-u/README.md

 ## Lessons Learned:
 - Double and triple check the path of the tailwind config file after the fourth time that it tells me that I linked it wrong.
-- It is exceedingly diffiicult to have a site with more than one language on the same page
+- It is exceedingly difficult to have a site with more than one language on the same page